CristinaRuth/cristina-ruth/src/pages/posts/15-skills-you-need-to-be-a-successful-developer-consultant.md

 ## 4. Negotiation

+As mentioned, clients/customers can have specific solutions already in mind, and sometimes, that means asking for *impossible* things.
+This <a href="https://www.youtube-nocookie.com/embed/BKorP55Aqvg" target="_blank">short youtube comedy sketch</a> demonstrates how difficult that can be.
+Being able to counter and negotiate their asks while keeping that **trust** in the relationship will ensure the client gets what they really need.

->**Cristina:**Customers can tend to ask for impossible things.
+>**Cristina:** Customers can tend to ask for impossible things.
 Having the ability to counter their asks and explain things in a way that they can see the benefit to them, can mean $$$ saved for the customers and more efficient solutions.

 >**Bo:** good one also

 >**Steve:** This is a good one but also difficult to master.
-I have not :disappointed: but my go-to tactic is to find a win-win-win by understanding what's driving the client.
+I have not 😟 but my go-to tactic is to find a win-win-win by understanding what's driving the client.

 >**Cristina:** I don't think anybody would ever master this.
 It's so hard!